yugokato/microservices/README.md

     + Software Simulator for a next-generation product (ubuntu:16.04)
     + Restful API subscriber (Flask app/alpine:3.7)
     + Support site simulator (Flask app/alpine:3.7)

+- Dynamimc Service Creation
+    + Any applications (any docker images available on official docker hub)

+    > Dynamic Service Creation is a special type of service which turns ANY public docker applications into a service manageble on the platform.
+A user can specify any docker images availeble on the official docker hub along with raw arguments passed to "docker run" command.